chnm/thatcamp-org/wp-content/plugins/bbpress-notify-nospam/readme.txt

 = Settings include =

+ * Override bbPress' core subscription messages with your own;
- * Notification recipients for new topics,
+ * Set Notification recipient roles for new topics;
- * Notification recipients for new replies,
+ * Set Notification recipient roles for new replies;
- * Notification e-mail's subject and body for both new topics and replies
+ * Set Notification e-mail's subject and body for both new topics and replies;
- * Set Background Notifications (to avoid delays in loading pages for large user databases)
+ * Send Background Notifications (to avoid delays in loading pages for large user databases);
- * Extensible through almost 40 handy actions and filters
+ * Extensible through almost 40 handy actions and filters;

 <blockquote>
 = Premium Add-Ons =